ajjo/dailymail-tcs/README.md

 # dailymail-tcs
-Extract Title, Content and Summary for the DailyMail dataset and output to a folder.
+Extract Title, Content and Summary (tcs) for the DailyMail dataset and output to a folder.